Helping your training through COVID-19

 - Marathon Plans

 Many races have been cancelled or postponed and your racing schedule has probably changed.
-If you purchased one of our plans after January 1st 2020, we are offering you the chance to switch your plan to a longer length, or different type.
+If you purchased one of our plans between January 1st 2020 and March 21st 2020, we are offering you the chance to switch your plan to a longer length, or different type.

 For example, if you are following a 12-week triathlon plan and now need a 12-week pure cycling plan then we will swap that for free.
 Or if you need a longer plan to align to your new race date or a new type of plan you will just pay the difference (if any).